terrynsun/wordsearch/README.md

 New functionality:
 - Downscore / upscore / write to file
 - Convert personal list to wordlist.
 Display notes from personal list.

-- What is Peter Broda's wordlist?
-Can I normalize it with the other ones?
-    Why does it have 500k words and how much of it is duplicated?